 Poverty Consciousness, and

-a number of other variables all play a role in whether someone will fail or succeed.
-Often small but very important changes in ANY of these areas will make massive differences in your bank & friendship accounts.
-Here’s what to do and what to watch for and what to do when you see obstacles coming your way.
+Attitude and a number of other variables all play a role in whether someone will fail or succeed.
+Often small, but very important changes, in ANY of these areas will make massive differences in your bank & friendship accounts.

 Can you really go from accomplishing nothing to achieving what you want?